Justin Sun: Citizenship and relationship with the Chinese Communist Party

+Warren Buffett private meal

-Sun placed the winning $4.6 million bid to have a private meal with Berkshire Hathaway CEO Warren Buffett in June 2019, before canceling it to widespread surprise.
-The Verge alleged that this was due to pressure from the Chinese government, who The Verge alleged raided TRON's offices and detained Sun's father in retaliation.
-The dinner with Buffett eventually occurred in early 2020.
-Sun met with Buffett, a critic of cryptocurrency, at the Happy Hollow Club in Omaha, Nebraska, on January 23, 2020.
+Sun placed the winning $4.6 million bid to have a private meal with Warren Buffett in June 2019, before canceling it to widespread surprise.
+In July, Caixin attributed the cancellation to Sun having been placed under border controls while Chinese authorities considered investigating him for suspected illegal fundraising, money laundering, pornography, and gambling-related offences.
+Sun denied the report and livestreamed from San Francisco on X, and Caixin further alleged that he had fled China despite having been under border controls since June 2018.
+Former employees told The Verge that Chinese authorities had pressured Sun to cancel the lunch because Buffett was a "capitalist pig symbol", particularly after he invited US president Donald Trump amid the China–US trade war.
+The Verge also reported that authorities raided Tron’s offices and detained Sun’s estranged father.
+The dinner with Buffett, a critic of cryptocurrency, eventually occurred at the Happy Hollow Club in Omaha, Nebraska, on January 23, 2020.
 Sun was joined by other cryptocurrency executives, including leaders of Litecoin, eToro, Huobi, and Binance Charity Foundation.
 At the dinner, Sun gifted Buffett a phone with bitcoin and other cryptocurrencies.
 The money from the charity auction benefited the Glide Foundation, which Buffett's late wife Susan introduced to Buffett after volunteering there.

 In December 2021, Sun announced that he had previously bid $28 million to be the first paying passenger on Blue Origin's first crewed mission into space on the New Shepard.
-Although he had won the auction, he was unable to attend the July 2021 flight due to a scheduling conflict, but he flew to space in August 2025 aboard Blue Origin NS-34.
+Although he had won the auction, he was unable to attend the July 2021 flight due to a scheduling conflict.
+He flew to space in August 2025 aboard Blue Origin NS-34.

 In November 2024, Sun purchased one of the three limited edition rights to Comedian, a 2019 conceptual artwork by Maurizio Cattelan consisting of a banana duct-taped to a wall, for $5.2 million ($6.2 million including fees) at an auction in New York.
 Shortly after the purchase he ate the banana onstage.
 Sun later pledged to buy 100,000 bananas from the New York street vendor who the banana was originally purchased from (reportedly for 25 cents).